Assetmark Inc. Sells 470 Shares of Valero Energy Co. (NYSE:VLO)

-Assetmark Inc. reduced its stake in Valero Energy Co.
-(NYSE:VLO) by 31.1% during the first quarter, according to the company in its most recent 13F filing with the SEC.
+Assetmark Inc. cut its holdings in shares of Valero Energy Co.
+(NYSE:VLO) by 31.1% during the first quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The firm owned 1,039 shares of the oil and gas company’s stock after selling 470 shares during the quarter.
-Assetmark Inc.’s holdings in Valero Energy were worth $74,000 at the end of the most recent quarter.
+Assetmark Inc.’s holdings in Valero Energy were worth $74,000 as of its most recent SEC filing.

-Other institutional investors also recently made changes to their positions in the company.
-Avalon Investment & Advisory raised its holdings in Valero Energy by 1,575.2% in the 1st quarter.
-Avalon Investment & Advisory now owns 205,357 shares of the oil and gas company’s stock worth $14,704,000 after purchasing an additional 193,098 shares during the period.
-Rafferty Asset Management LLC raised its holdings in Valero Energy by 14.6% in the 1st quarter.
-Rafferty Asset Management LLC now owns 220,182 shares of the oil and gas company’s stock worth $15,765,000 after purchasing an additional 28,132 shares during the period.
-Smith Moore & CO. raised its holdings in Valero Energy by 8.7% in the 4th quarter.
-Smith Moore & CO. now owns 10,109 shares of the oil and gas company’s stock worth $561,000 after purchasing an additional 808 shares during the period.
-E&G Advisors LP raised its holdings in Valero Energy by 8.1% in the 1st quarter.
-E&G Advisors LP now owns 6,700 shares of the oil and gas company’s stock worth $480,000 after purchasing an additional 500 shares during the period.
-Finally, Wellington Shields & Co.
-LLC bought a new position in Valero Energy in the 1st quarter worth $215,000.
-76.48% of the stock is currently owned by institutional investors.

-VLO has been the topic of a number of recent analyst reports.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell decreased their price target on Valero Energy from $121.00 to $119.00 and set a “buy” rating on the stock in a report on Wednesday, June 9th.
-Morgan Stanley raised their price target on Valero Energy from $74.00 to $100.00 and gave the company an “overweight” rating in a report on Thursday, March 11th.
-Credit Suisse Group raised their price target on Valero Energy from $85.00 to $90.00 and gave the company an “outperform” rating in a report on Monday, April 12th.
-Royal Bank of Canada raised their price target on Valero Energy from $82.00 to $94.00 and gave the company an “outperform” rating in a report on Tuesday, April 27th.
-Finally, Raymond James raised their price target on Valero Energy from $96.00 to $100.00 and gave the company a “strong-buy” rating in a report on Wednesday, June 23rd.
-One research analyst has rated the stock with a sell rating, two have given a hold rating, fourteen have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-The stock presently has a consensus rating of “Buy” and a consensus price target of $85.65.

-Valero Energy (NYSE:VLO) last released its quarterly earnings results on Wednesday, April 21st.
-The oil and gas company reported ($1.73) EPS for the quarter, topping the Thomson Reuters’ consensus estimate of ($1.91) by $0.18.
-The company had revenue of $20.81 billion during the quarter, compared to analyst estimates of $17.42 billion.
-Valero Energy had a negative return on equity of 10.68% and a negative net margin of 0.43%.
-The firm’s revenue was down 5.9% on a year-over-year basis.
-During the same quarter last year, the business posted $0.34 earnings per share.
-Sell-side analysts forecast that Valero Energy Co. will post 1.36 earnings per share for the current fiscal year.
+Other large investors have also bought and sold shares of the company.
+Sittner & Nelson LLC bought a new stake in Valero Energy during the fourth quarter valued at about $25,000.
+CVA Family Office LLC bought a new stake in Valero Energy during the first quarter valued at about $25,000.
+Harbour Investments Inc. bought a new stake in Valero Energy during the first quarter valued at about $31,000.
+Harvest Fund Management Co.
+Ltd bought a new stake in Valero Energy during the first quarter valued at about $34,000.
+Finally, Psagot Investment House Ltd. bought a new stake in Valero Energy during the fourth quarter valued at about $45,000.
+76.48% of the stock is currently owned by institutional investors and hedge funds.

-The business also recently declared a quarterly dividend, which was paid on Tuesday, June 8th.
-Investors of record on Monday, May 17th were given a $0.98 dividend.
-The ex-dividend date of this dividend was Friday, May 14th.
+The company also recently disclosed a quarterly dividend, which was paid on Tuesday, June 8th.
+Shareholders of record on Monday, May 17th were paid a $0.98 dividend.
 This represents a $3.92 annualized dividend and a yield of 5.02%.
-Valero Energy’s dividend payout ratio is currently -125.64%.
+The ex-dividend date was Friday, May 14th.
+Valero Energy’s payout ratio is currently -125.64%.

+A number of brokerages have recently weighed in on VLO.
+Barclays raised their price objective on Valero Energy from $84.00 to $94.00 and gave the company an “overweight” rating in a research report on Tuesday, June 29th.
+Citigroup cut their price objective on Valero Energy from $121.00 to $119.00 and set a “buy” rating for the company in a research report on Wednesday, June 9th.
+Wells Fargo & Company raised their price objective on Valero Energy from $99.00 to $102.00 and gave the company an “overweight” rating in a research report on Thursday, June 24th.
+Mizuho raised their price objective on Valero Energy from $86.00 to $94.00 and gave the company a “buy” rating in a research report on Monday, May 17th.
+Finally, Royal Bank of Canada raised their price objective on Valero Energy from $82.00 to $94.00 and gave the company an “outperform” rating in a research report on Tuesday, April 27th.
+One investment analyst has rated the stock with a sell rating, two have given a hold rating, fourteen have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+The company has a consensus rating of “Buy” and an average price target of $85.65.

 About Valero Energy